-Chase spent the later years of his life a near recluse on Bay Farm Island, but he died in the family home February 17, 1891 at the age of 84.
+Chase spent the later years of his life a near recluse on Bay Farm Island, but he died in the family home on February 17, 1891, at the age of 84.
 He was laid to rest at the Mountain View Cemetery.

 A Wedding Takes Place

-In May of 1925 Albert B. Chase was married in the same room he was born in 45 years before.
-Albert was the son of George Chase (1841-1919) the only child of Moses Chase.
+In May of 1925, Albert B. Chase was married in the same room he was born 45 years before.
+Albert was the son of George Chase (1841-1919), the only child of Moses Chase.